LeoArs06/LeoArs06/README.md

 ### Hi there 👋

-- Skilled in C, C++, Arduino, Python, Java, and a bit of Assembly.
+- Skilled in C, C++, Arduino, Python, Java, and a little bit of Assembly.
 - electronics
 - Enjoy DIY projects
 - Ham radio enthusiast callsign: "cooming soon"